tao101/Self-Hosted-Next.js-Supabase-Fullstack-Starter-Template/documentation.md

 # Developer Documentation

-This document provides a guide for developers on how to set up, develop, and contribute to the SaaS template project.
+This document provides a guide for developers on how to set up, develop, and contribute to the Next.js + Supabase starter template.

 ## Project Setup

 1.  **Prerequisites:**

     - **Node.js and npm:** Ensure you have Node.js and npm (Node Package Manager) installed on your system.
-You can download them from [nodejs.org](https://nodejs.org/).
+You can download them from [nodejs.org](https://nodejs.org/) or with [nvm](https://github.com/nvm-sh/nvm).
     - **Supabase CLI:** Install the Supabase CLI globally.
 Follow the installation instructions for your operating system in the [Supabase CLI documentation](https://supabase.com/docs/reference/cli/install).
-    - **Coolify Account (for deployment):** If you plan to deploy to Coolify, you'll need a Coolify account and a project set up.
+    - **Coolify (for deployment):** If you plan to deploy to Coolify, you'll need a Coolify account and a project set up.
+[Learn more about Coolify here](https://coolify.io/).

 2.  **Clone the Repository:**